 In the last few years, new energy technologies have emerged that may improve energy efficiency, air quality, or cost to consumers at the same time that they promote reliability by diversifying fuel sources.
-However, many have stumbled in the path leading to their adoption and widespread use.
+However, many have stumbled along the path leading to their adoption and widespread use.
 Government incentives for research, development, and dissemination of these products could pay off over the long run in cleaner, cheaper, and more efficient energy use as well as a more reliable energy system.

-One example is integrated gasification combined cycle (IGCC) plants, which can create electricity from coal with emissions as low as those of a natural gas plant.
+One example is integrated gasification combined cycle (IGCC) plants, which, when combined with carbon sequestration, can create electricity from coal with emissions as low as those of a natural gas plant.
 This technology is being used in several plants overseas, but adoption in the United States has been slow.
-One factor is the perception that the technology still needs to be tested at a large scale and in utility operating environments; another is lack of familiarity with how the technology works.
+One factor is the perception that the technology still needs to be tested on a large scale and in utility operating environments; another is lack of familiarity with how the technology works.
 These question marks have led investors to view it as a risky alternative.
 A third concern is the high capital cost and long payback period.
-Recent IGCC demonstration projects have yielded estimated or actual costs in the range of \$1,500 per kilowatt-hour, about double the cost of a conventional coal facility.12 Fourth, and most important for policy makers, the benefits of IGCC accrue largely to the public, rather than to investors, so private firms will be likely to invest less in this technology than would be socially optimal.13
+Recent IGCC demonstration projects have yielded estimated or actual capital costs in the range of \$1,500 per kilowatt of capacity, significantly more than the cost of a conventional coal facility.
+Fourth, and most important for policymakers, the benefits of IGCC accrue largely to the public, rather than to investors; so private firms will be likely to invest less in this technology than would be socially optimal.